 A healthy pregnancy diet should include around 71 grams of protein a day.
 Good sources of protein are poultry, lean meat, fish, eggs.
 Vegetarian mothers can take their proteins from nuts, seeds, beans, and peas, as well as soy products.
 The recommended daily allowance (RDA) for zinc during pregnancy is 11 milligrams daily.
 Great food sources of zinc are cereals and red meat.

 In the list of major birth defects due to pregnancy diet, we must include congenital diaphragmatic hernia.
 This disorder is characterized by an opening in the diaphragm that causes the abdominal contents to reach into the chest cavity.

 Cleft palate is a birth defect in which the palate does not close completely during fetal development.
-Women with a restricted diet or those who do not have adequate nutrition are at risk of having a child with cleft palate.
+Women with a restricted diet, or those with an inadequate nutrition are at risk of having a child with cleft palate.
 Lack of folic acid and vitamin A in the mother’s diet are associated with this isolated cleft palate.

 Proper nutrition is very important for both mother and baby.
 Prenatal vitamin supplements can provide the micronutrients that are so important for both mother and baby.
 Iron and calcium supplements are very important for child development.
 However, pregnant women should not take any supplements without seeking medical advice first.

-A poor diet not only increases the risk of birth defects.
-It can also contribute to premature birth, pregnancies not being carried to term and high-risk pregnancies.
+A poor diet not only increases the risk of birth defects, but it can also contribute to premature birth, pregnancies not being carried to term, and high-risk pregnancies.
 The mother needs to understand the importance of nutrition during pregnancy, and adapt her diet to the child’s needs.
-Make sure you strictly follow your doctor’s advice and avoid birth defects due to pregnancy diet.
+Make sure you strictly follow your doctor’s advice to avoid birth defects due to pregnancy diet.